-If your app was subscribed to another attribution provider in the past, which was used to track Twitter installs, the following errors below when configuring Twitter on AppsFlyer's dashboard:
+If your app was subscribed to another attribution provider in the past, which was used to attribute Twitter installs, the following errors below when configuring Twitter on AppsFlyer's dashboard:

 If the account selection does not save, this may be because the Twitter account in question was previously associated with a different provider at Twitter's end.
 To resolve this:

 - Contact Twitter to remove the other provider from your end